When the Christmas season approaches, your church calendar gets full. Volunteers step up for all the special activities.

 1. Meet and Greet.
 We have many people who intentionally look for first time church visitors and make an effort to get to know them.

 2. Explain terms.
 If we use words that are theologically rich, but culturally absent, we take the time to explain.
-Likewise, we assume that we have visitors that know the bible stories.
+Likewise, we assume that we have visitors that do not know the Bible stories.

 3. Adequate signs.
 Take a sign audit.